HeyBob. Add Bob to Slack

 • You'd rather onboard with the founder than a queue.

-Either way: an AI employee in the thread beats a chatbot in a tab.
+Either way: an AI employee in your channel beats a chatbot in a tab.
 The category is right; pick the accountability model you can live with.

 Switching?

-Founding customers switching from another AI-employee platform get the credits remaining on their existing commitment matched, and Bob performs the migration itself during onboarding — it reads your recurring tasks and playbooks and rebuilds them in your workspace.
+Early customers switching from another AI-employee platform get the credits remaining on their existing commitment matched, and Bob performs the migration itself during onboarding: it reads your recurring tasks and playbooks and rebuilds them in your workspace.

 Fair questions